 Ex-soldier with Jan.
 6 ties gets 7 years prison in Tampa case

-TAMPA — Jeremy Brown, the retired U.S. Army soldier ensnared in a federal investigation of the events at the U.S. Capitol on Jan.
+Jeremy Brown, the retired U.S. Army Special Forces master sergeant ensnared in a federal investigation of the events at the U.S. Capitol on Jan.
 6, 2021, received a sentence of seven years in federal prison Friday for having two illegal guns, a set of hand grenades and a classified military document at his Tampa home.

-U.S. District Judge Susan Bucklew also ordered Brown, a one-time member of the Oath Keepers extremist group, to complete three years of supervision upon his release, with a condition that he undergo an evaluation for mental helath treatment.
+Senior U.S. District Judge Susan Bucklew also ordered Brown to complete three years of supervision upon his release, with a condition that he undergo an evaluation for mental health treatment.

 “You’ve accepted no responsibility for what you’ve done in this case,” Bucklew said.
 “And you are defiant to the end.”

-Brown, clad in baggy orange pants and an orange jail shirt, addressed the judge for close to 15 minutes before he was sentenced.
-In lofty rhetoric that detailed his military background and referenced the words of Supreme Court Judtice Louis Brandeis, the Declaration of Independence, and the judge’s own legal career, Brown accused the government of deceiving the court and targeting him.
+Clad in baggy orange pants and an orange jail shirt, Brown addressed the judge for close to 15 minutes before he was sentenced.
+In lofty rhetoric that detailed his military background and referenced the words of Supreme Court Justice Louis Brandeis, the Declaration of Independence and the judge’s own legal career, Brown accused the government of deceiving the court and targeting him.

+“My service cannot be tarnished by lesser men,” he said, looking at the prosecutors.

-He referenced his connection to Jan.
+He mentioned his connection to Jan.
 6, 2021, suggesting the events of that day were orchestrated by the FBI.

 “The truth will come out,” he said of his case.

 Brown, 48, was arrested in the fall of 2021 after federal agents executed a search warrant at the Palm River-area home where he lived with his girlfriend.
-The warrant had to do with an investigation of Brown’s ties to the Oath Keepers extremist group, and their participation in the events of Jan.
-6, 2021, when a mob stormed the U.S. Capitol building and disrupted certification of the 2020 presidential election results.
+The warrant had to do with an investigation of Brown’s ties to the Oath Keepers and their involvement in the events of Jan.
+6, when a mob in support of former President Donald Trump stormed the U.S. Capitol building and disrupted certification of the 2020 presidential election results.

-In the home, agents found a sawed-off shotgun and a short-barreled rifle, which were not registered in a federal database as required when such weapons are modified.
-Agents also searched a recreational vehicle on the property, wherein they found a tactical vest that held two hand grenades.
+In the search of Brown’s home and a recreational vehicle on the property, agents found a sawed-off shotgun and a short-barreled rifle, which were not registered in a federal database as is required when such weapons are modified.
+They also found a tactical vest that held two hand grenades.

-They also found a printed trip report, authored by Brown during his time in the Special Forces, which detailed a search for missing soldier Bowe Bergdahl in Afghanistan.
+They also found a printed “trip report,” authored by Brown during his time in the Special Forces, which detailed a search for missing soldier Bowe Bergdahl in Afghanistan.
 The report contained information deemed sensitive to national security and was thus classified.
-A CD found amid Brown’s belongings held four other documents that were also classified.

-A weeklong trial in December saw Brown’s defense argue that the CD and hand grenades were planted by government agents.
-He testified at trial admitting the guns were his and that he wrote the trip report, but claimed the information in it was not classified.
+In a weeklong trial in December, Brown’s defense argued that the CD and hand grenades were planted by government agents.
+He testified during the trial, admitting the guns were his and that he wrote the trip report, but he claimed the information in it was not classified.

 A sentencing memo filed by Brown’s defense asserted that he was a member of the Oath Keepers for only one month immediately after the 2020 election.
 His membership in the extremist group ended shortly after FBI agents came to interview him in December 2020 and attempted to recruit him to be a confidential informant, according to the memo.